 “Does he have sleep apnea?”
 I asked.
 Her face lit up.
 Yes, he has sleep apnea.

 “Imagine you are the dreaming mind and you want to create imagery to symbolically represent an airway.
 A chimney is an airway.
 Now, how do you tell the story about an obstructed airway?
-One way is to stick your husband upside down in the chimney.”
+Stick your husband in the chimney.”

 A house in a dream can symbolize the body — it’s the place where your mind lives.
-The body’s “chimney” is the airway.
-Another good choice for symbolizing the body’s airway is a ventilation system.
+The body’s chimney is the airway.
+Another way to symbolize the body’s airway is a ventilation system.

-After many years of experience at interpreting dreams, I know you can gain timely and important information from them about your health and what’s happening with your body while you’re sleeping.
+After many years of experience at interpreting dreams, I know they offer timely and important information about your health and what’s happening with your body while you’re sleeping.
 Let’s focus on what your dreams and dream life can tell you about your sleep life and conditions such as apnea.